PQALAB/TestAutomationBoilerplate/README.md

 Then this code is sent to the webdriver at the endpoint `{webdriver url}/session/{session id}/element` where it's inserted into the browser, executed by the browser, then receives a response from the browser and returns that to the calling program (out python code).

-A `webdriver` is just an executable that starts up a browser in an automation mode, and issues the commands to that browser.
+A `webdriver` is just an executable that starts up a browser in a automation mode, and issues the commands to that browser.
 There can be multiple browsers open for a single webdriver.

-One _key_ point to raise here is that this webdriver is remote.
+One key point to raise here is that this webdriver is remote.
 Even if it's on the same machine it still acts as a server, so moving the driver to your neighbors machine or across the globe should be the same as running it locally (aside from latency issues).
 This enables services like [Browserstack](http://browserstack.com) to offload the actual running of a browser from their users.

 ---